Sachin20010517/Deploy-Netflix-Clone-on-Kubernetes/README.md

         publicIP:9000 (by default username & password is admin)

+     ***Trivy***

+     - Trivy is a security scanning tool that helps in identifying vulnerabilities and misconfigurations in containers, container images, and other cloud-native artifacts.
+It’s commonly used in CI/CD pipelines to ensure that the components of an application (e.g., containers, Kubernetes manifests, etc.) are free from known vulnerabilities before deployment.

         To install Trivy:

         ```
         sudo apt-get install wget apt-transport-https gnupg lsb-release
         wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add -